Add distinctive French flavor to soups, roasts, and more with this seasoning blend made popular in the US by Julia Child.

 What Is Herbs De Provence?

-Herbs de Provence is an aromatic and savory blend of dried herbs and spices like marjoram, thyme, tarragon, and mint, to name a few, that originated in the Provence region of Southern France and most commonly associated with French cuisine.
+Herbs de Provence is an aromatic and savory blend of dried herbs and spices like marjoram, thyme, tarragon, and mint, to name a few, that originated in the Provence region of Southern France and is commonly associated with French cuisine.
 In other words, if you want to cook something French, Herbs de Provence is a good place to start.

 The long list of unusual ingredients, and by that I mean, ingredients you wouldn’t normally think to pair together, creates a signature, unmistakable flavor.
 You know immediately when you’re enjoying a dish with this seasoning blend.